-Figure 3: Ratio of mortality rates of those without a BA relative to those with a BA, by race/ethnicity and age group, 2005 to 2019
+Figure 3: Ratio of mortality rates of those without a BA relative to those with a BA, by ethnicity and age group, 2005 to 2019

-Figure 3 shows how mortality rates varied with the BA degree by race/ethnicity and age in the years before the pandemic.
+Figure 3 shows how mortality rates vary with the BA degree by ethnicity/race and age.
 For each race/ethnicity, with men and women pooled, we show the ratio of the mortality rates of those without to those with a BA from 2005 to 2019; we use the two broad age groups, ages 25-64 and 65 and above, but do not adjust for age within the two age categories.
 The top (black) lines are for ages 25-64, and the bottom (gray) lines for ages 65 and above.

 The mortality ratios are all bigger than one, and for the younger age group are everywhere larger than two; since at least the early 1990s the all-cause mortality rate in midlife for those without a BA has been more than twice that of those with a degree.
-That they are higher for young than old is to be expected; the association with education is largely for preventable deaths, which become relatively less important with age while, at older ages, selection acts to diminish the effect of a covariate on the hazard of death.
+That they are higher for young than old is to be expected; the association with education is largely for preventable deaths, which become relatively less important with age.
 The upsurge in deaths of despair, which began in the mid-1990s, and which largely affected those without a BA, has had little effect on the elderly.
 For ages 25-64, the mortality ratio has risen over time, particularly since 2010; for most groups the ratio has also risen among those 65 and over.
 A ratio of 3 would imply that the BA provides 67% protection against death, where protection-as for a vaccine-is measured by one minus the ratio of the mortality rates of the "treated" relative to the "untreated" group where here the "treatment" is not a vaccine but a four-year college degree.
-(The variability in the bottom right panel reflects the small population of NHAIANs.)
+(The variability in the bottom right panel once again reflects the small population of NHAIANs.)
 A version of Figure 3 (not shown) with five age groups shows similar patterns.